adebali/adebalilab_website/content/positions.md

 We will be a great team!
 ---

 Are you interested in genome sciences?
 Would you enjoy contributing to molecular biology using computers?
-We might have a space for you.
+We might have space for you.

 # Graduate Students

-We are always interested in enthusiastic graduate students at Master's and Doctoral levels.
+We are always interested in enthusiastic graduate students at Masters and Doctoral levels.
 Depending on the project we might be able to provide scholarships.
 The open positions will be announced here.
 Please inquire at [oadebali@sabanciuniv.edu](mailto:oadebali@sabanciuniv.edu) or through our [contact form](/contact).

 Rule of thumb: You need to have either **a coding skill** OR **an extreme motivation in learning how to code**.